Service Description and Terms

 TPG reserves the right to modify the Variable Rates set out in the TPG Voice Rate Card at any time and without individual notice to you.
 Any changes to the TPG Voice Rate Card will be displayed on the TPG website.
 Before making a Variable Rate call type, you should check the TPG website to ascertain what rate will apply to that call.

 15.2.
 Payment options are credit card and/or direct debit from a nominated bank account, as specified on the TPG website for the plan chosen by you.
-Accounts paid with an American Express or Diners Club card will incur a surcharge of 2.75% (incl.
-GST) of the payment amount when we debit the card.
+Accounts paid with an American Express or Diners Club card will incur a surcharge of 3.13% and 2.75% (incl.
+GST) of the payment amount respectively when we debit the card.

 15.3.
 Invoices will not be issued but charges will be incurred and payable regardless of the fact that an invoice has not been rendered.